-- 8. In the submission to the Head of HR or Welfare Dean, the complainant should set out as clearly and succinctly as possible - a) the nature of the behaviour that they are concerned about; - b) the effect of this behaviour on them; and - c) the resolution they are seeking.
+- 7. In the submission to the Head of HR, the complainant should set out as clearly and succinctly as possible - a) the nature of the behaviour that they are concerned about; - b) the effect of this behaviour on them; and - c) the resolution they are seeking.